alexisrsantos/counterfactuals_pr/README.md

 # Introduction
-We share our code for the visualization of counterfactuals scenarios of deaths in Puerto Rico following Hurricane Maria
+We share our code for the visualization of counterfactuals scenarios of deaths in Puerto Rico following Hurricane Maria.

 # Use
 * Feel free to create a new branch for further incorporation and analysis.